Sauteed Green Beans with Garlic

 Instructions

-• Remove from heat, squeeze lemon juice on top and serve immediately.
+• Remove from the heat, squeeze lemon juice on top, and serve immediately.

 Notes

-Storage: Kept in an airtight container in the fridge, the green beans will keep for 3 days.
-To reheat them, you can do so in a skillet over low heat or in the microwave until warmed through.
+Storage: Keep the sauteed green beans with garlic in an airtight container in the fridge.
+They’ll last for up to 3 days.
+Reheat in a skillet over low heat, or in the microwave until warmed through.

 Nutrition